choueric/regGen/README.md

 are either bit or range which use `-` to connect.
 The start bit and end bit can in either sides of `-`.

-## `values` part
+## `enums` part

-This part of `FIELD` line is optional and gives the value range this field can have, which is usually used when the field's offset is not only one bit.
+This part of `FIELD` line is optional and gives the enumeration range this field can have, which is usually used when the field's offset is not only one bit.

-Embraced by `(` and `)`, the values are paired with `:`, where the value number is at left and value name right.
-Value pairs are separated with `,`.
+Embraced by `(` and `)`, the enums are paired with `:`, where the enum value is at left and value name right.
+Enum pairs are separated with `,`.

 For example, the chip spec have one filed like: